oracle/tribuo/docs/FAQs.md

  on the other hand, is something suitable for training a model.
 It has the full feature domain and the full output domain.
-It keeps every training example in memory and can be split into training and testing chunks in a repeatable way. `Dataset`s can also be transformed, e.g. rescaling the features to be between zero and one.
-They can perform operations which require using the statistics of all the data.
-These transformations and operations are recorded in the `Dataset` so that they can be recovered via provenance or incorporated into a `TransformedModel` that applies them to each input before prediction.
+It keeps every training example in memory and can be split into training and testing chunks in a repeatable way. `Dataset`s can also be transformed using the statistics of the data.
+  For example, `Dataset`s can be rescaled so that the features are constrained between zero and one.
+These transformations are recorded in the `Dataset` so that they can be recovered via provenance or incorporated into a `TransformedModel` that applies the transformations to each input before prediction.

 ### What's the purpose of `Output.fullEquals`?